-Raskin for Mac review
+Raskin for Mac full review

 The interface metaphors we use, both on Mac and Windows systems, are older than either Apple or Microsoft.
 The origins of the windowed operating system, icons and graphical menus date back to work pioneered by Xerox in the early 70s.